ethanquinlan1997/Employee-Tracker/README.md

 7. [License](#license)

 ## Description <a name="description"></a>
 A CLI application that creates a table to track employees.
-You have access to view employees title, salary and manager.
+You have access to view employees title, salary and managers.
 You can update employees role as well as add a new employee to the list.

 ## Resources <a name="resources"></a>
 -GitHub account: https://github.com/ethanquinlan1997